pss959/EasyMaker3D/PublicDoc/docs/UserGuide/Overview.rst

 Because |appname| is designed to be used in VR as well as in a conventional mouse+keyboard environment, it cannot rely on typical menu-based interaction.
-Instead, it uses a fully 3D interface (with some 2D panels embedded in it).
+Instead, it uses a fully 3D interface (with some :ref:`2D panels
+<ug-panel-overview>` embedded in it).

 .. incimage:: /images/WorkAreaAnnotated.jpg 1024px center
    :caption:  Elements of the |appname| work area.